How to calibrate the battery on your MacBook

 Why calibrate the battery on your MacBook?

 Click the battery menu, and you’ll see an indication of how many hours and minutes you have left before your Mac’s battery runs out of charge.
-Or go to System Preferences, click Battery and take a look at the options.
-But, of course, all that information and customization is only accurate if the battery is calibrated correctly.
-But, then, wait not, the information may be incorrect, and the customization options won’t work as you expect.
-You may even find your Mac’s battery is suddenly depleted when you thought you had plenty of time left before you needed to charge it.
+Or go to System Settings, click Battery and take a look at the options.
+But all that information and customization is only accurate if the battery is calibrated correctly.
+If not, the information may be incorrect, and the customization options won’t work as you expect.

 How to calibrate your Mac’s battery

-- When you see the warning, save your work and keep using your Mac – save work at regular intervals, if the app you’re using doesn’t do that automatically – until it goes to sleep.
-When it goes to sleep, hold down the power button to turn it off.
+- When you see the warning, save your work and keep using your Mac until it goes to sleep.
+After that, hold down the power button to turn it off.

 How to reduce the battery power your Mac uses

-You can do several things to reduce the power your Mac uses, and so preserve battery life.
-The first thing you should do is pay a visit to the Battery pane System Preferences (or Energy Saver in pre-Big Sur versions of macOS).
-Use the options there to lower screen brightness when your Mac runs on battery power and make the display sleep more quickly.
+You can do several things to reduce the power your Mac uses to preserve battery life.
+The first thing you should do is pay a visit to the Battery pane System Settings (or Energy Saver in pre-Big Sur versions of macOS).
+Use the options there to lower screen brightness when your Mac runs on battery power and set your display to go to sleep more quickly.

 Here are a few other things you can do: